Western States are having the worst drought in at least 20 years

 According to the U.S. Drought Monitor, the dark maroon color highlights areas that could have shortages of water in reservoirs, streams, and wells.

-Those are also areas where there will be widespread crop/pasture losses if they're not irrigated.
+Those are also areas where there will be widespread crop and pasture losses if they're not irrigated.

-However, most commercial fields out west are irrigated because it's typically to dry to grow a lot of things.
+However, most commercial fields out west are irrigated because it's typically too dry to grow a lot of things.

 You'll see that a lot when you fly over the the western United States and look down.

 By the way, you don't see a lot of trees in the center of the United States and in the desert southwest because it's too dry for them to grow naturally.
-You'll only see them near creeks, where the ground has more water.
+You'll only see them near creeks, where the ground has more water, or where people planted them.

-The trees that we commonly see use to need around 30 inches of rain a year to grow.
+The trees that we commonly see around our area need around 30 inches of rain a year to grow.

 In the Plains, where the ground is flat, the rainfall is around 20 inches a year.
-This is the reason why it's called grassland...you just see grass and not trees.
+This is the reason why it's called grassland: it's too dry for trees, so you just see grass.

 The lack of trees is also why the Plains is so windy.
 Unlike the eastern US, most days in the Plains are windy.